syncopika/trip-planner/README.md

 # trip-planner

-An experimental application idea to help plan out your future trips or record old ones.
+An application idea to help plan out your future trips or record old ones.

 some features include:
 - save trip data as JSON (but any images added will not be saved)